Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Relative -tuples and relative Cuntz-Nica-Pimsner algebras

 \begin{remark} Given any (E)-$2^d$-tuple $\L$, we now have an algorithm for computing the (M)-$2^d$-tuple that induces $\mathfrak{J}_\L^{(\ol{\pi}_X,\ol{t}_X)}$.
-Specifically, we apply Propositions \ref{P:e inv} and \ref{P:e po} to pass from $\L$ to the (E)-$2^d$-tuple $\PO(\Inv(\L))$, which is invariant, partially ordered, consists of ideals and satisfies \
+Specifically, we apply Lemma \ref{L:e inv} and Lemma \ref{L:e po} to pass from $\L$ to the (E)-$2^d$-tuple $\PO(\Inv(\L))$, which is invariant, partially ordered, consists of ideals and satisfies \

 We then apply the $(\PO(\Inv(\L)))^{(1)}$ construction iteratively, and use Theorem \ref{T:d-1 m fam} to deduce that $(\PO(\Inv(\L)))^{(d-1)}$ is the (M)-$2^d$-tuple that induces $\mathfrak{J}_\L^{(\ol{\pi}_X,\ol{t}_X)}$.
 Accordingly, we can modify Theorem \ref{T:d GIUT M} to account for all (E)-$2^d$-tuples. \end{remark}